De Gaulle à la plage

 De Gaulle à la plage is a 2007 comic book which was created by Jean-Yves Ferri.

 Synopsis

-The story presents General de Gaulle in a comical scenario as holidaymaker, somewhere on a Brittany beach, and his many satirical adventures.
+The story presents General de Gaulle in a comical scenario as vacationer, somewhere on a Brittany beach, and his many satirical adventures.

 Animated series

 De Gaulle à la plage was adapted into a Arte animated television series starring Philippe Rolland.
-The series ran for 32 episdoes.
+The series ran for 32 episodes.